Baguage/pyqualtrics/README.md

 # System requirements

-Python 2.7 only.
-I do intent to add support for Python 3.x in near future.
+Python 2.7 or Python 3.5

 Requires setuptools.
 It might be already installed on your system, but if not you can use `ez_setup.py` script to install setuptools.